ton-community/ton-docs/docs/develop/func/literals_identifiers.md

 `value-or-expression` can be a literal or a pre-computable expression of literals and constants.

-For example, constants can be defined as following:
+For example, constants can be defined as follows:
-* `const int101 = 101;` defines `int101` constant that is equivalent to numeric literal `101`
+* `const int101 = 101;` defines `int101` constant that is equivalent to the numeric literal `101`
 * `const str1 = "const1", str2 = "aabbcc"s;` defines two constants that are equal to their corresponding strings
-* `const int int240 = ((int1 + int2) * 10) << 3;` defines `int240` constant that equals to the result of calculation
+* `const int int240 = ((int1 + int2) * 10) << 3;` defines `int240` constant that equals the result of calculation
 * `const slice str2r = str2;` defines `str2r` constant that is equal to the value of `str2` constant

-Since numeric constants are substituted during compilation all optimization and pre-computations performed during compilation are successfully performed (unlike the old method of defining constants via inline asm `PUSHINT`s).
+Since numeric constants are substituted during compilation, all optimization and pre-computations performed during the compilation are successfully performed (unlike the old method of defining constants via inline asm `PUSHINT`s).